 Welcome, Twitter Users

-Photo 266Updated, June 24, 2010.
-Hello, and thanks for visiting my personal blog, which is mostly about coffee, with a little bit about social media and technology (read the latest entries).
+Updated March 13, 2011.
+Hello, and thanks for visiting my personal blog, which is mostly about coffee, with a little bit about social media and technology.

 My name is Patrick LaForge.
 I have been an editor at The New York Times since 1997, after a dozen years as a reporter and editor at newspapers in upstate New York, Maryland and Pennsylvania.
 I started using Twitter in early 2007, when Sewell Chan and I created the City Room blog for The Times.
 In May 2009, I left City Room and the metro desk to become the editor in charge of the copy desks.